-The Ninox-640 is a cooled, high sensitivity digital SWIR camera.
-Using a 640 x 512 InGaAs sensor from SCD, the Ninox 640 enables high sensitivity imaging from 0.4µm to 1.7µm.
-The 15µm x 15µm pixel pitch enables a high-resolution SWIR image and with less than 50 electrons readout noise the Ninox 640 enables the highest SWIR detection limit.
-Air cooled to -15°C, the Ninox 640 reduces dark current to typically <1,500e/p/s, allowing for longer exposure times.
-Available with a 14 bit Camera Link output, the Ninox 640 will run from 10 to 120Hz, enabling high speed digital video with intelligent Automated Gain Control (AGC).
+The Ninox 640 II is the next generation of the highly successful Ninox 640.
+With an ultra low typical readout noise (rms) of 18 electrons and a typical dark current reading of <750e- at -15°C, the Ninox 640 II improves even further on it's noise performance.
+The mechanical design of the camera is also much improved and the camera is significantly more compact than the initial Ninox 640.
+With dimensions of 87.30mm x 78.86mm x 79.30mm and weighing 550g, it is one of the most compact and lightweight scientific SWIR cameras available on the market.
+The Ninox 640 II is a cooled, high sensitivity digital SWIR camera.
+Using a 640 x 512 InGaAs sensor, the Ninox 640 II enables high sensitivity imaging from 0.4µm to 1.7µm.
+The 15µm x 15µm pixel pitch enables a high-resolution SWIR image and with a typical readout noise (rms) of 18 electrons, the Ninox 640 II enables the highest SWIR detection limit.
+Available with a 14 bit Camera Link output, the Ninox 640 II will run up to 120Hz, enabling high-speed digital video with intelligent Automated Gain Control (AGC).

 VIS v VIS SWIR.
 Courtesy of Alain Klotz

 H-Band image of Jupiter with a #Ninox #InGaAs camera by Jose Rojas from Grupo Ciencias Planetarias with a 2.2m telescope at Calar Alto.

 H-Band image of Saturn with a Ninox InGaAs camera by Jose Rojas from Grupo Ciencias Planetarias with a 2.2m telescope at Calar Alto.